 Maybe you want to approach thinning hair, hair loss, or shedding.
 Maybe you simply want to be proactive about vitamins and hair products promoting healthy hair growth.
 Either way, investing in a supplement is a great way to take control of your hair care.

 If your hair is feeling lackluster and limp, you may be able to restore its health and look by eating a healthy diet, spending time outdoors, and taking a supplement like Better Not Younger’s Significant Other Hair, Skin & Nails Supplement + Retinol Boost.

-These heart-shaped vegan gummies are packed with biotin, folic acid, and minerals to nourish your locks from the inside out.
+These heart-shaped vegan gummy vitamins are packed with biotin, folic acid, and minerals to nourish your locks from the inside out.
 For questions about vitamin supplements, talk to your doctor.
-To discover more scalp and hair fortifying solutions, visit our Better Not Younger product page.
+To discover more scalp and hair-fortifying solutions, visit our Better Not Younger product page.